Freakum Dress: Music and theme

-According to the sheet music published at Musicnotes.com by Hal Leonard Corporation, "Freakum Dress" is a moderate R&B song pacing in common time, written in the key of F♯ minor.
-The verses alternate from the chords of F and C. The track also draws from the hip hop, funk, and dance-pop genres.
+According to the sheet music published at Musicnotes.com by Hal Leonard Corporation, "Freakum Dress" is a moderate R&B song played “with a steady beat”, in common time, written in the key of F♯-Minor; the range of the composition is from a low C♯4 to F♯5.
+The song’s verses alternate from the chords of F♯ and C. The track also draws from the hip hop, funk, and dance-pop genres.
 Mike Joseph of PopMatters observed that the song shows influences by 1970s funk music, and contains limited elements of 1980s go-go.
 According to Phil Harrison of Time Out, "Freakum Dress" consists of a steady "long crescendo, welding galloping beats and a steamrolling two-note riff", accompanied by several genres of music, which he qualified as "multi-tracked".
 Spence D. of IGN Music noted that the song consists of frequent whistles as well as crashing cymbal dominated scatter rhythms and a beat which fits the "powerful, loud, confident lines" in which Beyoncé asks for the attention of her man, and urges women to have a beautiful dress to spice up their sexual life.
 "Freakum Dress" opens with a spoken introduction.
 Throughout the song, Beyoncé sings her lines in an assertive manner on melding shattering hi-hats" and plinking keyboard pulses.

 According to Joseph, "Freakum Dress" is thematically similar to "Bills, Bills, Bills" (1999) and "Say My Name" (2000), from the Destiny's Child era.
 Ann Powers of Los Angeles Times noted that "Freakum Dress" celebrates showing off.
 Jon Pareles of The New York Times viewed the concept of the song as not merely having a nice wardrobe to entice men, but it also serves as "a means of self-assertion."
 In the song, the female protagonist pulls out her best dress to remind her potentially wandering mate of what he is leaving at home.
 Jody Rosen of Entertainment Weekly added that Beyoncé also seemingly gives professional advice to women on how to hold a man's attention in a long-term relationship.
 She sings: "I think I'm ready/ Been locked up in the house way too long / It's time to get it, [be]cause once again he's out doing wrong [...]
 Wear very skimpy clothes...".
 Joseph commented that in the song, Beyoncé is capable of wearing anything to keep her man by her side rather than dumping him.
 Sarah Rodman of The Boston Globe added that after having skirted her best dress, Beyoncé eyes other guys in dance clubs to make her own man jealous, in the hope of regaining his attention but she also makes sure that he really pays when he does her wrong.
 Beyoncé later refers to her "freakum dress" in "Jealous", a track from her fifth studio album Beyoncé (2013).